versionzero/home/source/_posts/2013-02-24-towards-a-working-rpi-in-car-computer.markdown

 Raspberry Pi to the rescue.

-The [Raspberry Pi](http://www.raspberrypi.org) is a small, inexpensive low-power computer machine.
+The [Raspberry Pi](http://www.raspberrypi.org) is a small, inexpensive low-power computing machine.
 It was originally developed with teaching in mind, but sparked an enormous hobby market.
 The Raspberry Pi, or raspi for short, is available in two models: Model A is $25 the Model B is $35.
 The differences between the models is nominal: the more expensive one has more USB ports, more RAM and an Ethernet port.
 As a developer, the Model B is preferable, since it provides easy extension through USB and trivial network access via ethernet, not to mention more room to write sloppier prototype code in the roomy 512MB main memory.
 The Model A would be best suited to production or permanent projects, post development.
 (Not true in all cases: having network access can be critical for some applications-- though a USB wireless dongle may mediate this issue.)

 I purchased two of the $35 Model Bs, for a separate project, but quickly found that they would be a good fit for a variety of computing